Copyright © 2009 - 2010 Lars Vogel

 Table of Contents

 Instead of running your application directly on a dedicated server, you could also run it in a cloud environment.
 This cloud environment provides the necessary server for your application.
-An example for this is the Google App Engine.
+An example for this is the Google App Engine which allows to host web applications written in different programming languages.

 In general, Java distinguishes two containers: the web container and the Java EE container.
 Typical web containers in the Java world are Tomcat or Jetty.
 A web container supports the execution of Java servlets and JavaServer Pages.
 A Java EE container supports additional functionality, for example, distribution of server load.